katacoda-scenarios/prometheus-scenarios/getting-started/step4.md

-With the containers launched, Prometheus will scrap and store the data based on the internals in the configuration.
+With the containers launched, Prometheus will scrape and store the data based on the internals in the configuration.

 ## Dashboards